LIHI Certificate #112 - Indian Orchard Project, Massachusetts

 Recreational resources at the project include a small boat dock, fishing access point, picnic area, and hiking trails.
 Public access is provided free of charge where safe.

-PLUS-Standard Option: The Owner may seek to collaborate with local recreational interests and abutting landowners on potential options for providing a cartop put-in far enough downstream from the confluence of the bypass and tailrace to minimize hazards from sudden release of flows to the bypass in the event the generating unit suddenly trips offline.
+PLUS-Standard Option: The Owner shall seek to collaborate with local recreational interests and abutting landowners on potential options for providing a cartop put-in far enough downstream from the confluence of the bypass and tailrace to minimize hazards from sudden release of flows to the bypass in the event the generating unit suddenly trips offline.
 If a put-in is installed, whether or not on Project land, the Owner can request a PLUS standard at any time prior to six months before the expiration of the Certification term.
 LIHI will determine whether or not to award a PLUS standard for recreation and extend the Certificate term for three additional years.

 Compliance Status